chinsn810/ChinmaySuresh-Data-Engineering-EmployeeDatabase-Capstone-Project/README.md

 ## STEPS:
 1)	Data Ingestion which involves transfer of data from Created Tables in RDBMS (MySQL) to HDFS as AVRO files using SQOOP.

-2)	Load AVRO data files into created Hive tables.
+2)	Create database and tables in Hive, and load AVRO files into the tables. hive -f capstone1.hql

 3)	Establish connection between PySpark and Hive metastore.

-4)	Data Analysis with Impala (ImpalaQL) and PySpark (Spark SQL).
+4)	Data Analysis with Impala (ImpalaQL) and PySpark (Spark SQL) on Hive tables.

 5)	Building a ML classification model in PySpark to predict whether a employee will leave or not.
-Then create a ML pipeline encompassing all the process/stages which includes the transformation processes i.e, String Indexing, Vector Assembling, Classifier
+Then create a ML Pipeline encompassing all the process/stages which includes the transformation processes i.e, String Indexing, Vector Assembling, Classifier

 6)	Creating an end-to-end pipeline